martabal/qbittorrent-exporter/README.md

 ## About this App

-This app is made to be integrated with the [qbittorrent-grafana-dashboard](https://raw.githubusercontent.com/martabal/qbittorrent-exporter/main/grafana/dashboard.json)
+This app is a lightweight and fast prometheus exporter for qBittorrent, made to be integrated with the [qbittorrent-grafana-dashboard](https://raw.githubusercontent.com/martabal/qbittorrent-exporter/main/grafana/dashboard.json).

 ## Run it